Elderly woman lifted out of home in bathtub during tornado

-An elderly woman and her son in Marion Co. were lifted out of their home in a bathtub during a tornado Saturday night.
-The EF2 tornado ripped through the homes of more than one dozen.
-Nobody was injured.
+SMITHLAND, TEXAS - An elderly woman and her son in Marion County only received some bruises and scratches after they were lifted out of their home in a bathtub during a tornado Saturday night.

 Charlesetta Williams said she could describe that night with only sound effects.